MattRonan/StackPedal/README.md

 For options B and C, T-vK made a great BLE mouse library for the ESP32 which can be found at https://github.com/T-vK/ESP32-BLE-Mouse

 If using the default Arduino Nano approach, use the "non-Bluetooth" sketch to set your buttons to send the commands that you want.
 For ESP32, use the "ESP32_BLE" sketch.

-If you don't want to go through the process of making your own StackPedal, I sell them over at Etsy for less $ than the typical Amazon pedals.
+These have options for left, right, and middle clicks, plus scrolling up and down but more are possible.
+The StackPedal can also be used to send keyboard strokes for foot-controlled hotkeys.